 - Group C

-²Family Boarding allows an adult or families traveling with children under 5 years old to board after Group A, but before Group B.
+²Family Boarding allows an adult or families traveling with children 6 years old or younger to board after Group A, but before Group B.